yoyoXD9/HangmanByRosen/README.md

-Hangman project
+# Hangman Game

 This is a project made by Kris, Yoan, Mitko, Rosen and Viki.

-Project goals:This project is about creating a fun Hangman Game in C#.
-Players guess letters to find a hidden word before they run out of attempts.

-Solution:
-Random Word Selection

-The game randomly selects a word from a predefined list of words using a random generator.
-This ensures that the word is different for each game, making it unpredictable and challenging for the player.

-Source Code Link:
+## HangMan Rules
+Hangman is a word-guessing game where players uncover a hidden word by guessing letters.
+Wrong guesses draw parts of a hangman figure, with the goal to guess the word before the figure is complete.